TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Answer: If you have any questions please get in touch TRC at firstname.lastname@example.org

 Applications will open in January 2021 with placements starting in April 2021.
 Be the first to know when applications open by signing up to our mailing list.

 What's on offer?

-Plus monthly workshops at TRC on subjects such as:
+Plus monthly workshops from TRC on subjects such as:

 - Communication skills

-- Digital Production: new production developments & enhancements
+- Digital production: new production developments and enhancements

 - Telephone research